 Those whose interviews had high points or ended well may be viewed more favourably as a result - despite not necessarily being more suitable.

-We’re all biased, so we have to design processes that remove it
+We’re all biased, so we have to design processes with this is mind

 Unconscious bias affects everyone.